Venice Film Festival marks 72nd edition with star lineup

 Also in competition are Argentine director Pablo Trapero’s “El Clan”, Chinese director Zhao Liang’s “Behemoth”, Polish director Jerzy Skolimowski’s “11 minut”, and “Looking for Grace” from Australia’s Sue Brooks.

-“The program is very varied,” festival artistic director Alberto Barbera told reporters.
+“The programme is very varied,” festival artistic director Alberto Barbera told reporters.

 “The line-up goes from small films which are almost experimental to documentaries and great auteur films as well as great films which seek to innovate the forms used in contemporary cinema ..
 All in all, there’s a bit of everything.”